Hansawani/Adobe_1B/README.md

 - **File:** `step1_paddle.py`
 - **Input:** PDFs in each collection's `PDFs/` folder.
 - **Output:** `outputs/Collection X/PDF_NAME/parallel_layout_results1.json`
 - **Description:** Uses PaddleOCR to detect layout elements (titles, headings, text blocks) in each PDF page.
 Results are saved per PDF.
+Multiprocessing is used with 4 workers initialised for optimal approach.

 ---